galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 Next, we will extract those genes whose expression is statistically significant, selecting those whose adjusted p-value is less than 0.01.
 A cut-off value of 0.01 means that the probability of a false positive is less than one per thousand.

-> ### {% icon details %} P-value vs P-adj
+> ### {% icon details %} p-value vs p-adj
 >
 > The p-value is a measure of the probability that an observed difference could have occurred just by random chance.
 A small p-value indicates that there is a small chance of getting this data if no real difference existed.
 A p-value threshold of 0.05 indicates that there is a 5% chance that the result is a false positive.
-The q-value is an adjusted p-value which taking in to account the false discovery rate (FDR).
+The p-adj (also known as q-value) is an adjusted p-value which taking in to account the false discovery rate (FDR).
 Applying a FDR becomes necessary when we're measuring thousands of variables from a small sample set.
 >
 {: .comment}